Low-temperature Sampling on Sparse Random Graphs: Proofs of properties of

-\begin{lemma} For any \(d > 1\), and an integer \(R > 0\), whp over \(G\sim\G(n,d/n)\), any connected vertex subset of \(G\) with at most \(R\) vertices is \(1\)-treelike (i.e we can remove at most one edge to make it a tree). \end{lemma} \begin{proof} Let \(X\) be the number of connected components of size \(\leq R\) and most than one extra edge.
+\begin{lemma} For any \(d > 1\), and an integer \(R > 0\), w.h.p. over \(G\sim\G(n,d/n)\), any connected vertex subset of \(G\) with at most \(R\) vertices is \(1\)-treelike (i.e we can remove at most one edge to make it a tree). \end{lemma} \begin{proof} Let \(X\) be the number of connected components of size \(\leq R\) with more than one extra edge.
 For any tree of size \(\leq R\), let \(X_T\) be the event that the tree \(T\) is a subgraph of \(G\) and the subgraph on its vertices \(G[V(T)]\) has \(> |V(T)|\) edges.
 Then

 Note that the rest of the \(\binom{|T|}{2}-(|T|-1)\leq R^2\) edges with both endpoints in \(V(T)\) are independent of the event ``\(T\) a subgraph of \(G\)'', thus by union bound \(\P(X_T \mid T\text{ a subgraph of }G)\leq \P(\Bin(R^2, d/n) > 1) \leq \binom{R}{2} \frac{d^2}{n^2} \).